erjosito/azpolicy-tf/modules/dns-zone-group/README.md

 ## Output reference

-- `policyAsignmentOutput`: output for the policy assignment.
+- `policyAsignmentOutput`: output for the policy assignment operation.